 Some information you might want to add include:

-Credit reporting agencies are most likely to add information about jobs and residences, as that information is used by creditors in evaluating applications for credit.
-They will also add your telephone number, date of birth, and Social Security number because those items help identify you and lessen the chances of "mixed" credit files—that is, getting other people's credit histories in your file.
+Credit reporting agencies are most likely to add information about jobs and residences because creditors use that information in evaluating credit applications.
+They will also add your telephone number, date of birth, and Social Security number because those items help identify you and lessen the chances of "mixed" credit files—getting other people's credit histories in your file.

-Often, credit reports don't include accounts that you might expect to find.
+Credit reports often don't include accounts you might expect to find.
 There are a few reasons why this happens.

 Some creditors will send account information to one, but not all three, nationwide credit reporting agencies.

-If one report has credit information missing, send a copy of the complete report to the other agencies with a cover letter asking the agency to include the missing information in your file.
-If you've worked hard to clean up one report, you'll want the others to reflect accurate information, too.
+If one report has credit information missing, send a copy of the complete report to the other agencies and ask the agency to include the missing information in your file.
+If you've worked hard to clean up one report, you'll also want the others to reflect accurate information.

 Your report might also be missing accounts.
 This kind of omission can happen if your local bank or credit union doesn't provide information to credit reporting agencies.
 If you're in this situation, try the following: